 Whilst she specialises in corporate matters and financial services, Hester also has experience in governance and regulatory compliance.
 Hester volunteers in different sectors including with the Homeless Persons’ Legal Service and more recently with Women’s Community Shelters.

-Lorin is a Senior Policy Officer at ClubsNSW.
-Her responsibilities have included developing a strategy to assist registered clubs in addressing domestic violence, working with the Australian Centre for Corporate Social Responsibility to develop a Club Industry Best Practice Guide and Sustainability Report, facilitating the development and rollout of an online grants management system and assisting Member Clubs to meet their obligations under the statewide ClubGRANTS system.
+Prior to this, Lorin was a Senior Policy Officer at ClubsNSW.
+Her responsibilities included developing a strategy to assist registered clubs to address domestic violence, developing a Club Industry Best Practice Guide and Sustainability Report, facilitating the rollout of an online grants management system and assisting Member Clubs to meet their obligations under the state-wide ClubGRANTS system.

 Lorin has participated in volunteer work for The Deli in Eastlakes, OzHarvest and the Spanish Film Festival.
 She looks forward to the day when the services of Bayside Women’s Shelter are no longer required.

-Currently, she is helping the Indigenous Reading Project and operating her consultancy BeeStrategic, having overseen major strategic shifts for operational transformation.
-A digital native, Sophie is comfortable across all digital channels – SEO, PPC, social, mobile and video – and can develop programs, implement and report on cost per acquisition by channel.
+Sophie has built extensive strategic leadership skills, having worked for multinational companies and in smaller organisations with limited resources in senior marketing roles.
+Bayside Women’s Shelter allowed her to pursue a passion for empowering women and contributing to the community.
+Operating her branding consultancy BeeStrategic, she has overseen major strategic shifts for operational transformation.
+A digital native, Sophie is comfortable across all digital channels – SEO, social, mobile and video – and can develop programs, implement and report on cost per acquisition by channel.

 Her passion is to use her strategic thinking to manage and execute marketing and content strategies that link back to broader business objectives.
 Respected as a credible voice in decision making, and establishing governance boundaries in her planning, Sophie has earnt a seat on the Bayside Women’s Shelter board.